iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

   - Metrics are a single information quantifying something for the selected time range.
 - **Leader board**
   - Leader boards are a table showing the ranking of specific items.
 Leader boards are not affected by the selected time range.
   Instead, they represent the ranking of some items calculated using the last 30 days.
-The "previous" rankings are calculed using the rankings going from the last 30 to 60 days.
+The "previous" rankings are calculated using the rankings going from the last 30 to 60 days.
 - **Graph**
   - Graphs can come in multiple forms!
 They are always information fetched using the selected time range.
     - Line, Area, Bar: Use the selected interval to group the fetched information.